fightforthefuture/battleforthenet-widget/README.md

     delay: 1000, // @type {number}

     /*
-     * Specify a date on which to display the widget.
-Defaults to July 12th, 2017 if
+     * Specify a date for the countdown theme.
+Defaults to November 23rd, 2017
-     * omitted.
-ISO-8601 dates are UTC time, three-argument dates (with a zero-based
+     * (when the FCC is expected to announce a vote) if omitted.
+ISO-8601 dates are
-     * month) are local time.
+     * UTC time, three-argument dates (with a zero-based month) are local time.
      */
-    date: new Date(2017, 6, 12), // @type {Date}
+    date: new Date(2017, 10, 23), // @type {Date}

+    /*
+     * Specify view cookie expiration.
+After initial view, modal will not be
+     * displayed to a user again until after this cookie expires.
+Defaults to one
+     * day.
+     */
+    viewCookieExpires: 1, // @type {number}

+    /*
+     * Specify action cookie expiration.
+After initiating a call or clicking a
+     * donate link, modal will not be displayed to a user again until after this
+     * cookie expires.
+Defaults to one week.
+     */
+    actionCookieExpires: 7, // @type {number}

     /*
      * If you show the modal on your homepage, you should let users close it to